darashi/searchnos/README.md

 See `docker-compose.yaml` and `.env.example` for the configuration.

-`NOSTR_RELAY` can be a comma-separated list of relay URLs.
+`NOSTR_RELAYS` can be a comma-separated list of relay URLs.